Account management

 From storyboard to content editing

-Every learning design has a complete storyboard view, to plan, structure, and visualise the learning experience.
-You can use this as the blueprint to outline the flow of content, activities, and assessments.
-Once the structure is well-defined, you may want to switch to the in-line editor which allows for rapid changes and content authoring.
+Every learning design starts in the outline view - use this to plan, structure, and visualise the learning experience at a high-level.
+Use the outline as the blueprint to show the flow of content, activities, and assessments.
+Once the structure is well-defined, you can switch to the Content view which then gives you a simple, but powerful, content editor for rapid content authoring (including pasting content from other sources, such as documents).

 Contains